plotly/python-user-guide/s6_matplotlylib/Readme.md

-Section 6: Matplotlib + Plotly = Matplotlylib
+Section 6: Convert your Matplotlib plots to Plotly
 -------------------------------

 See with